uber-web/math.gl/docs/api-reference/vector2.md

 * `Vector2.check(array = this)`
 * `Vector2.normalize()`

-Note that `Vector2` is a subclass of the built in JavaScript `Array` and can thus e.g. be supplied as a parameter to any function expecting an `Array`.
+Also note that `Vector2` is a subclass of the built in JavaScript `Array` and can thus be used wherever an Array is expected.
+It can e.g. supplied as a parameter to any function expecting an `Array`.

+##  Members

+### x, y

+Gets or sets element 0 or 1 respectively

 ### constructor